1994 FIFA World Cup: Opening ceremony

 The opening ceremony of the World Cup was held on June 17 at Chicago's Soldier Field.
-The ceremony was emceed by Oprah Winfrey, who fell off the dais in introducing Diana Ross, who gave a musical performance.
-Ross was also supposed to kick a soccer ball into the goal from the penalty spot at the beginning of her performance, with the goal then splitting in two as part of a pre-orchestrated stunt.
-She kicked the ball wide to the left, missing the goal, but the goalposts collapsed anyway in accordance with the stunt plans.
+The ceremony was emceed by Oprah Winfrey, who introduced Diana Ross: she gave a musical performance.
+Ross was also intended to score a penalty at the beginning of her performance, with the goal then splitting in two as part of a pre-orchestrated stunt.
+Instead, she kicked the ball wide to the left, missing the goal, but the goalposts collapsed anyway in accordance with the stunt plans.
 In addition, Daryl Hall and Jon Secada also gave musical performances.
 It was officially opened by then-President Bill Clinton.

 Group stage

 Times are Eastern Daylight Time (UTC−4) (East Rutherford, Foxborough, Orlando, Pontiac and Washington), Central Daylight Time (UTC−5) (Chicago and Dallas), and Pacific Daylight Time (UTC−7) (Pasadena and Stanford).